Taxation of cross-border mergers and acquisitions for Poland.

-The changes also increased the threshold for determining the existence of capital relations to 25 percent.
-Taxpayers whose revenues or expenses in the year preceding the tax year exceed 10 million euros (EUR) are obliged to prepare a comparable analysis (benchmarking study), and those exceeding EUR20 million also have to prepare a master file.
-Further reporting requirements are imposed on domestic taxpayers whose consolidated revenue exceeds the equivalent of EUR750 million — they are required to prepare and submit to the tax authorities a report on the amount of income and tax paid and the places of business activity of its subsidiaries and foreign establishments.
+Further reporting requirements are imposed on domestic taxpayers whose consolidated revenue exceeds the equivalent of EUR750 million — they are required to prepare and submit to the tax authorities a report on the amount of income and tax paid and the places of business activity of their subsidiaries and foreign establishments.

 A taxpayer may conclude an APA with the Minister of Finance to confirm the appropriateness of the taxpayer’s transfer pricing policy.
 The purpose of an APA is to agree in advance on the arm’s length nature of the terms of the transactions between related parties.
 APAs also cover the attribution of profit to PEs.
 Once an APA is concluded, the local tax authorities will not be able to question the arm’s length nature of the covered transactions.
 As of 1 January 2018, restrictions on the deductibility of fees for intangible services do not apply to entities that have obtained an APA.
-At the end of January 2018, the Minister of Finance had concluded only 43 APA agreements.
-However, this number may rise in the future as the government has announced plans to introduce a less formalized APA procedure for low value-adding services.
+At the end of September 2020, the Minister of Finance had concluded only 88 APA agreements.

 Foreign investments of a local target company